-Those who have read ‘Marching Powder’, the tell-all book about Bolivia’s most notorious penitentiary in La Paz, knows just how corrupt and incredibly insane the way of life is here.
+Those who have read ‘Marching Powder’, the tell-all book about Bolivia’s most notorious penitentiary in La Paz, know just how corrupt and incredibly insane the way of life is here.

-Pass the open gates, surveilled by mere six or so prison guards (there are no guards inside!) is a fully functioning society, one where prisoners run the show.
+Passing the open gates, surveilled by a mere six or so prison guards (there are no guards inside!) is a fully functioning society, one where prisoners run the show.

 What you may not know is that not all of its residents are criminals.

-Like any country and county, there is an electoral system where inmates vote for leaders that promise to bring prosperity and even more comfort to their days.
-And just like the normal society we all know to live, everyone kicks up taxes to its leader in return for such a life.
+Like any country and county, there is an electoral system where inmates vote for leaders who promise to bring prosperity and even more comfort to their days.
+And just like the normal society we all know to live in, everyone kicks up taxes to its leader in return for such a life.
 These governors also control any crimes committed within, a stabbing being the usual punishment.

 Income is generated via the internal cocaine lab, something that every citizen, government body and police are aware of.

 Every morning, kids line up and are escorted to their schools by the prison guards.
 Some even attend private schools, and the majority help smuggle the cocaine out, so the WAGS and family members can then sell it from the nearby kiosks.

 Directly facing the jailhouse is the San Pedro Plaza, it was here we met and spent an afternoon with Crazy Dave.
 An American ex-convict who served 14 years in San Pedro, after being caught trying to smuggle 2.5kilos of cocaine into the US.

 “That day, the guy offered me heaven.
 And I got hell instead” he tells us as we sit under a bandstand, avoiding the drizzly rain.